btbd/slew/README.md

     - If `title` is specified, it sets the window's title to `title`.

 #### Hook Object

+- `.Address` - The address of the hooked function.

 - `.Hook()`
     - Hooks the corresponding function.